mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 CLAIRVOYANCE
 This specific ability allows actual remote viewing of a situation at some displaced point.
-Rather than the ‘snapshot’ that sense gives, clairvoyance allows the psion to observe as if he was there in person.
+Rather than the 'snapshot' that sense gives, clairvoyance allows the psion to observe as if he was there in person.
 The clairvoyant character must state the range at which he is applying his talent.
 The Effect of the check determines the